AgrDataSci/ClimMobTools/README.md

 Overview
 --------

 The **ClimMobTools** package provides the toolkit employed in crowdsourcing citizen science projects under the *tricot* approach.
-Tricot, stands for "triadic comparison of technologies", an approach developed by [Bioversity International](https://www.bioversityinternational.org/) for the rapid assessment of on-farm evaluation trails in small-scale agriculture.
+Tricot, stands for "triadic comparison of technologies" for the rapid assessment of on-farm evaluation trails in small-scale agriculture.

 Installation
 ------------